 One Hundred Percent Agile

 This refers to the fact that all our work – both client-facing and internal – was conducted in an “agile” manner.
-Which is to say, the way we worked looked something like Scrum does nowadays, e.g. with two week iterations, emergent “requirements” and regular delivery of working things into production.
+Which is to say, the way we worked back then looked something like Scrum does nowadays, e.g. with two week iterations, emergent “requirements” and regular delivery of working things into production.

 Of course, this was some five year years before the label “Agile” was to be coined by the Snowbird folks and therefore some years before this way of working began to be applied more widely, by others, in the software house kind of context.

 You could also say we were 100% Agile because (what came to be identified as) Agile principles informed our approach to working across the whole organisation – both our own organisation and that of clients – and not just in the software development work we did.

 We didn’t call what we did “Agile” or “agile”.
 We weren’t trying to replicate someone else’s approach or ways of working.
 We weren’t trying to be agile, we were intent on being great!
 And for us, great meant “highly efffective”.

 We adopted our own approach to work – primarily but not exclusively software and product development work for various clients – because we wanted to better meet the needs of our customers, of ourselves and of our company.
 And incidentally, the needs of our suppliers, our loved-ones, our shareholders – mostly the folks working for the company – and our channel partners, too.
 We continuously evolved our approach – which we then called Jerid, now Javelin – both to adapt to changing contexts, and to more effectively meet folks’ needs, as we learned more about what those need were and how to go about better meeting them.

 Let me say that again, we chose to work the way we did because we wanted to better meet folks’ needs.
 I wouldn’t have uses this form of words back then, but with the benefit of hindsight this is what we were intent on doing.